YogeshvarM/Data_Analysis_Assistant/Readme.md

 An interactive data analysis tool that combines the power of LLMs (using Groq) with data visualization to help users analyze their datasets through natural language conversations.

+> **Note: This is an initial version**
+> - Currently only supports CSV files
+> - Label generation needs improvement
+> - Response quality improvements in progress
+> - More visualization customization options coming soon
+> - Enhanced error handling in development

 ## Features

 - 📊 Interactive Data Analysis through Natural Language